Arya Samaj in Mauritius: Splits with the Arya Samaj

 In 1927 another Arya Samaj body, known as the Arya Pratinidhi Sabha was formed, supported by some of the veterans of the Arya Samaj.
 The new body obtained recognition from the Sarvadeshik Arya Pratinidhi Sabha (World Council of Arya Samaj) in New Delhi and grew popular.
 The fiftieth anniversary of the death of Swami Dayanand was celebrated in 1933 separately by the two Arya Samaj organisations.
-In 1934, another group broke away from the Paropkarni Sabha and formed the Arya Ravi Ved Pracharini Sabha.
+In 1934, another group broke away from the Paropkarni Sabha and formed the Arya Ravived Pracharini Sabha.
 Despite these divisions, the work of Arya Samaj, particularly in promoting Vedic teachings and the Hindi language, continued until 1950 when the Sarvadeshik Arya Pratinidhi Sabha sent Swami Swantantranand Saraswati to restore unity by diplomacy.
-After protracted negotiations the Arya Paropkarini Sabha and the Arya Pratinidhi Sabha agreed to merge to form the Arya Sabha Mauritius, but the Arya Ravi Ved Pracharini Sabha remained a separate body.
+After protracted negotiations the Arya Paropkarini Sabha and the Arya Pratinidhi Sabha agreed to merge to form the Arya Sabha Mauritius, but the Arya Ravived Pracharini Sabha remained a separate body.
 Swami Swantantranand Saraswati returned to India and at the first election of the executive committee of the new Sabha all the former members of the Arya Pratinidhi Sabha lost their seats.
 They then reconstituted the Arya Pratinidhi Sabha in 1954.
 Sarvadeshik Arya Pratinidhi Sabha intervened once again and sent Swami Dhruvanand Saraswati who managed to persuade the Arya Pratinidhi Sabha to merge with the Arya Sabha Mauritius in 1958.
 In 1970, the Arya Sabha Mauritius and the Arya Ravi Ved Pracharini Sabha jointly celebrated the sixtieth anniversary of the establishment of Arya Samaj in Mauritius.

 Promotion of education

 The Arya Samaj vigorously promoted the teaching of Hindi and the first Hindi school was opened by the Arya Samaj in Mauritius on 18 July 1918.
 Gradually other subjects were introduced and the school became a government-aided institution.
 In 1920 there were 75 Hindi schools in Mauritius and following pressure from the Arya Samaj, Asian languages were included in the curriculum of schools in Mauritius.
 The teaching of Hindi gained impetus when another Aryan Vedic School was established in 1938.
 A teacher training school for Hindi teachers was also established.
-Various Arya Samajs conduct three hundred evening Hindi schools at both primary and secondary level.
-The Arya Samaj is working with other Indian organisations to pressure the Government to include the teaching of Asian languages in secondary schools.
+Various Arya Samajs conducted three hundred evening Hindi schools at both primary and secondary level.
+The Arya Samaj worked with other Indian organisations to pressure the Government to include the teaching of Asian languages in secondary schools.
 The establishment of D.A.V.
-College by the Arya Sabha Mauritius on 11 January 1965, satisfied some of the need for Hindi education at secondary level.
+College by the Arya Sabha Mauritius on 11 January 1965, satisfied some of the need for Hindi education at secondary level before it became an optional subject in all public and free private secondary schools of Mauritius.